SapienzaInteractiveGraphicsCourse/final-project-mip-team/readme.md

 - **ESC** to check the key bindings.
 - **X/RIGHT-CLICK** to shoot.

-## Known bugs
-- Sometimes the shoot (both from enemy and character) doesn't hit the target.
-- Character may get stuck in some particular spot due to collisions.
+## Tips and suggestions
+- We encourage you to play the game in Chrome browser to improve the gameability.
+- A good connection is suggested to reduce the loading time.
+- **Very rarely** the character at the start may appears stuck in the sky.
+Don't worry, you just need to reload the page.

 ## Play the Game
 The game is accessible from this [link](https://sapienzainteractivegraphicscourse.github.io/final-project-mip-team/).